perrin-ay/perrin-ay.github.io/_posts/2019-9-1-What was Hume really on about?.md

 ---

 ### Bibliography
-- An Enquiry concerning human understanding, David Hume
+- An enquiry concerning human understanding, David Hume
-- A Treatise of human nature, David Hume
+- A treatise of human nature, David Hume